REST steps

 Define attached file (file)

-the attached file {file} is included
+the attached file {name} (of type {type}) is included with the file {file}

 Sets a multipart form-data including an attachment from the given in-document content.